 In February 2016, the FASB issued No. 2016-02, Leases ("Topic 842" or "ASU 2016-02"), which supersedes the guidance in former ASC 840, Leases.
 The FASB issued further updates to this guidance in July 2018 through ASU 2018-10, Codification Improvements to Topic 842, Leases and ASU 2018-11, Leases (Topic 842): Targeted Improvements.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
 The standard is effective for interim and annual periods beginning after December 15, 2018, with early adoption permitted, and is required to be adopted using a modified retrospective approach.
-The Company plans to adopt this standard on May 1, 2019.
-Upon adoption of this subtopic, the Company expects the impact to be immaterial on its financial position, results of operations, cash flows, or financial statement disclosures as our only lease, which is related to office space, has a term of less than 12 months.
+The Company adopted this standard on May 1, 2019.
+The adoption of this standard did not have a material impact on the Company's financial position, results of operations, cash flows, or financial statement disclosures as our only lease, which is related to office space, has a term of less than 12 months.